 This course concerns the laws and procedures pertaining to immigration, naturalization and related matters.
 Topics include legal entry into and residence in the United States, qualifying for citizenship and deportation.
-Students learn how to obtain relevant information and complete forms using both the resources of the law library and the Internet.
+Students learn how to obtain

 BTP213 Bankruptcy Law

 This course covers the substantive and procedural aspects of bankruptcy law as set forth by the federal Bankruptcy Code.
 Topics include the main types of bankruptcy proceedings, eligibility for each type and the consequences of filing for bankruptcy.
 Students learn how to prepare relevant legal documents and to make appropriate use of computers in this area of the law.